justinlettau/sql-source-control/README.md

     "server": "dev.example.com\\development",
     "database": "awesome-db",
     "port": 1433,
-    "include": "cool.*", // include everything from `cool` schema "exclude": "*.danger*" // exlude all scripts that start with `danger` }
+    "include": "cool.*",
+    "exclude": "*.danger*"
+}
 ```

+In the above example:

+The `include` property includes everything from `cool` schema.

+The `exclude` property exludes all scripts that start with `danger`.

 # Development
 For easy development, run the following commands in the `sql-source-control` directory: